firebase/firebase-ios-sdk/README.md

 ## License

-The contents of this repository is licensed under the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+The contents of this repository are licensed under the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 Your use of Firebase is governed by the